houdaslassi/laravel-concurrency-lab/README.md

 - To see race conditions in action (not just read theory)
 - To learn difference between no lock, lock, and funnel
-- To use in articles, tutorials, and workshops

 ---